Invasive species management

 We provide specialist invasive plant species consultancy, as well as remediation and treatment services.

-Current legislation means that landowners and developers are responsible for ensuring that any invasive species which are on their property do not spread outside the boundary.
+Current legislation means that landowners and developers are responsible for ensuring that any invasive species which are on their property do not spread outside of the boundary.

 Invasive plant species services we provide include